juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-add_a_volume.md

 ---
-title: "Add a volume"
+author: "AWS: Add a volume"
-slug: aws-add-a-volume
+publisher: aws-add-a-volume
 ---

+# AWS: Add a volume

 ## About this task